codefresh-io/docs.codefresh.io/_posts/2023-06-15-june-release-notes.md

 For details, see [Pipeline integrations - Git providers]({{site.baseurl}}/docs/integrations/git-providers/#gerrit).

 **Gerrit and Codefresh GitOps**
 By configuring Gerrit as the primary Git provider for your Hosted GitOps Runtime, you can integrate Gerrit information into your third-party CI tools or platforms for image enrichment and reporting in Codefresh.
+If you are interested in using Gerrit for Hybrid GitOps Runtimes, please contact us.

 For details, see [GitOps Gerrit Git provider integration]({{site.baseurl}}/docs/gitops-integrations/gerrit-integration/).